projectcontour/contour/design/routing-design.md

 As noted previously, there are various ways to make routing decisions.
 Contour was originally designed to support prefix path based routing; however, there are many other mechanisms that Contour could support.
 It's important to note that these routing mechanisms are taking into consideration ***after*** the virtual host routing decision is made:

 - **Header:** Routing on an HTTP header that exists in the request (e.g. custom header, clientIP via header, HTTP method)
-  - *Note: Still requires a path to match against*
 - **Prefix Path:** The route matches the start of the :path header once the query string is removed
 - **Exact Path:** The route is an exact path rule meaning that the path must exactly match the *:path* header once the query string is removed
 - **Wildcard Path:** The route allows for a wildcard to be present in between two paths meaning that a portion of the path must match the *:path* header once the query string is removed.